Reading progress: 0%

 As streaming services grew in popularity during the 2010s, people’s listening habits changed again.
 Music streaming platforms like Spotify used playlists as much as they used albums.
 Songs appeared next to others that were chosen based on mood, speed, or topic, instead of in the order they were listed by the artist.
 The album’s story was now competing with curated flows.

-Playlists let indie folk and emerging bedroom artists get discovered.
-If a song is on a popular list, it could reach millions of listeners very quickly.
+Playlists gave indie folk and emerging bedroom artists new routes to discovery.
+If a song landed on a major playlist, it could reach millions of listeners very quickly.
 Artists no longer had to depend on radio rotation or physical distribution.
-It seemed easier than ever to enter the conversation.
+Entry into the conversation looked easier than ever.

 But algorithms introduced a new form of gatekeeping.
 Systems that learn from data decided which songs appeared in the recommendation feeds.
 Metrics like skip rates and completion percentages influenced placement.
 The intimate voice now traveled through invisible filters shaped by user behavior and platform priorities.